 - Limit search results by setting the maximum number of items to show in a list.
-By default, this option is set to unlimited. - Specify whether AAs can search for objects using the object type and common object properties, such as name or description. - Specify whether AAs can use ActiveViews to search for managed objects.
+By default, this option is set to 1000. - Specify whether AAs can search for objects using the object type and common object properties, such as name or description. - Specify whether AAs can use ActiveViews to search for managed objects.
 By default, this option is enabled. - Specify whether DRA hides source objects from lists, such as search results and group memberships.
 By default, this option is disabled. - Specify whether DRA provides access to additional user account security settings managed through Directory Security Administrator and File Security Administrator.
 When this option is enabled, the Security task is available in each console connected to this Administration server. - Specify whether DRA shows advanced Active Directory objects.
 Advanced Active Directory objects are Microsoft Windows objects for which the showInAdvancedViewOnly property is set to true, such as the System built-in container.
-By default, this option is disabled.
+By default, this option is disabled. - Specify whether AAs can search for objects using all object types. - Specify whether AAs can search for objects using all columns.